If you have ever thought about leaving your home country and living somewhere else, then I bet New Zealand was on the

 Living in New Zealand.
 The Pros And Cons.

-My family (husband and two kids) have been living in New Zealand for the past nine years, we emigrated from the Uk in 2010 and now New Zealand is home.
 We all love it and are very happy here but there are a few things that can get on your nerves.
-Apart from the bacon.
+Other than the bacon.

-This podcast is a discussion between Sonny and I where we look at what we like (and what annoys us) about living in New Zealand.
+This week’s podcast is a discussion between Sonny and I where we look at what we like (and what annoys us) about living in New Zealand.

 Sonny says a few things about New Zealand that I don’t agree with (like the internet being rubbish?!
 I don’t think it is) but that’s the beauty of this Podcast; to get two different perspectives.

 For Pinterest ⇓

 A few of My Pros Regarding Living in New Zealand:

 When we lived in the Uk people would talk about what new chain had opened up in the high street or whether you had been to the fancy new mall that you had to spend three hours in the carpark queuing to get to.

 We talked about the cost of living in New Zealand in our previous podcast so if you want to know more about prices, go and listen.
 I also wrote an in-depth blog post about how much wages were and how far your money will go in New Zealand and I recorded a vlog on the subject so I won’t speak too much of it now.

 Some Of The Cons Of Living In New Zealand

 Not sure if this is a con or a pro though.
 Depends on whether or not I am in favour with the rest of the family.